 Written policy on disconnecting from work

 Employers that employ 25 or more employees on January 1 of any year must have a written policy on disconnecting from work in place by March 1 of that year.
 They must provide a copy of that policy to employees.
 Disconnecting from work is defined in the ESA.
-A transitional provision establishes that employers that meet the 25-employee threshold on January 1, 2022 have until June 2, 2022 to meet the new requirement to have a written policy in place.

 Non-compete agreements prohibited

 Employers are prohibited (with some exceptions), from entering into a non-compete agreement with an employee.
 Non-compete agreement is defined in the ESA.
 This prohibition does not apply to non-compete agreements entered into before October 25, 2021.

 A system for licensing requirements of temporary help agencies and recruiters